CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Tertiary analysis/Brief tutorial on filtering data.rst

    Fig 5: Scatter - mito x UMIs

-The above plot shows how cells that have around 5% mitochondrial counts or higher also have fewer total counts.
+The above plot shows how cells with around 5% mitochondrial counts or higher also have fewer total counts.
 While 5% is quite a common cut-off, this is messy data, so let's go for a more strict cut-off of 4.5%.
 With your data, look at the scatter plot and obtain a threshold to enter into "Min value" under "Filtering by percentage of mitochondrial counts".
 You can keep "Max value" as 20.0.
 After filtering, we can look at violin plots comparing the data after the second filter data and after applying this filter.

 .. figure:: /images/second_filter_vs_third_filter.png
-   :width: 400
+   :width: 500
-   :height: 400
+   :height: 300
    :alt: UMAP

    Fig 6: First filter vs the second filter - counts/cell